CNBC's Sharon Epperson nearly died from a brain aneurysm. Now she's raising awareness.

 Ruptured brain aneurysms are an emergency and require immediate medical attention.
 Recovery may take weeks or months.

-Epperson underwent surgery the day after her diagnosis.
+Epperson underwent surgery within six hours of her diagnosis.
 The surgeons performed a type of brain surgery in which they clamped the aneurysm to stop the bleeding.

 “Another approach is an endovascular approach, where surgeons put coils into the neck of the ballooned artery so blood can’t get in there, collapsing the balloon,” Brockington said.